-Essential Fish Habitat (EFH) for Snapper Grouper in Areas Covered by the Northward Jurisdictional Expansion
+Action 2: Designation of Essential Fish Habitat (EFH) for Snapper Grouper in Areas Covered by the Northward Expansion

-The proposed action to expand the Snapper Grouper FMP northward requires new EFH areas and EFH Habitat Areas of Particular Concern (HAPCs) be identified and designated for consultation purposes.
-Therefore, the Council is considering designating new snapper grouper EFH and EFH HAPCs in the Mid-Atlantic and New England areas.
+The proposed action to expand the Snapper Grouper FMP northward requires new EFH be identified to be consistent with the Magnuson-Stevens Act, which requires EFH or EFH proxies be designated for each managed species, at each life stage.
+Therefore, the Council is considering designating new snapper grouper EFH or EFH proxies in the Mid-Atlantic and New England areas.

-Limit Participation in the Golden Tilefish Fishery
+Action 3: Limit Participation in the Golden Tilefish Fishery

 Recent amendments to the Snapper Grouper FMP have imposed more restrictive harvest limitations on snapper grouper fishermen.
-In an effort to identify other species to target, fishermen could increase participation in the golden tilefish fishery.
+In an effort to identify other species to target, fishermen may increase participation in the golden tilefish fishery.
 An increase in participation in the golden tilefish fishery would intensify the "race to fish" that already exists in the fishery and has resulted in a shortened season.
 The fishing seasons in recent years have already been shortened to such a degree that South Carolina longline fishermen, who are typically unable to fish until April or May due to weather conditions; and hook and line fishermen from Florida, who typically do not fish until the fall, are increasingly unable to participate in the fishery.
 Current regulations for golden tilefish include a 4,000 pound gutted weight trip limit until 75% of the quota is caught, after which, a 300 pound gutted weight trip limit is imposed.
-The Council is concerned an increase in participation in this fishery will deteriorate profits for current golden tilefish fishermen.
-In addition, more participants will make it more difficult to track the commercial quota and prevent overages.
+The Council is concerned an increase in participation in this fishery will deteriorate profits for current golden tilefish fishermen and has proposed an endorsement program to limit effort in the fishery.